Granular rheology: a tale of three time scales: The non-linear Maxwell model

 Since our toy-model also applies to colloidal suspensions after taking the elastic limit $\varepsilon\rightarrow1$, it is instructive to compare it to the non-linear Maxwell model of Fuchs and Cates.
 In our setup, the scale of structural relaxation is given by $\Gamma$, leading to the identification $\Gamma = 1/\tau$.
 From Eq.~(\ref{eqYield}), the yield stress corresponds to $\sigma_y$, so that $\sigma_y = G_\infty c$.
-From Eq.~(\ref{eqNew}), we can further identify $c$ and $\overline{\gamma}_c$, what allows us to interpret $c$ in the Fuchs and Cates model as a natural strain scale.
+From Eq.~(\ref{eqNew}), we can further identify $c$ and $\overline{\gamma}_c$.
 Plugging this back into Eq.~(\ref{eqSig}) yields:

 which is almost exactly identical to Eq.~(\ref{eqNLMM}), except for the first term.
 Note that such term does not derive naturally from the Maxwell model either, and has to be added afterwards.
-In our model however, it is possible to understand its origin.

 Indeed, as discussed above, the rheology is not governed by a competition between two, but three time scales.
 While for dense colloidal suspensions the main effects are described by the second term in Eq.~(\ref{eqNLMM}), as $\varphi$ decreases, the influence of the short-time decay of $\Phi$ become more and more important.
 In colloidal suspensions, the short-time dynamics is determined by the motion in the viscous fluid, with a time scale $\tau_\eta\propto\eta_\infty$.
 Furthermore, since the surrounding liquid is not supercooled, we can suppose that the short-time contribution $\sigma^{(1)}$ in the Newtonian regime, so that, according to Eq.~(\ref{eqNew}), $\sigma^{(1)}=\eta_\infty \dot\gamma$.
 Finally, with $\sigma^{(2)}$ given by Eq.~(\ref{eqInt}), the initial model of Fuchs and Cates Eq.~(\ref{eqNLMM}) is recovered.